 Roussanne is probably a grape that you haven’t heard too much about.
-You won’t find it on every wine list or see it in every tasting room up go into.
-But when you do find it you should definitely check it out.
-Roussanne is a wholly under appreciated grape and when done well it is rich and honeyed and bright all at the same time.
+You won’t find it on every wine list or see it in every tasting room.
+But, when you do find it, you should definitely check it out.
+Roussanne is a wholly under appreciated grape.
+When it is done well, it is rich and honeyed and bright all at the same time.

-Roussanne is originally a Northern Rhone varietal grown in the appellations of St. Joseph, Hermitage and Croze-Hermitage.
-But even in its home it is not widely planted and rarely made into a wine that is 100% Roussanne, more often than not it is part of a blend most typically with Marsanne.
+Roussanne is originally a Northern Rhone varietal grown in the appellations of St. Joseph, Hermitage, and Croze-Hermitage.
+But even in its home it is not widely planted and rarely made into a wine that is 100% Roussanne.
+More often than not, it is part of a blend including Marsanne.
 Roussanne’s job is to add complexity to the slightly simpler Marsanne, which it does well.
-But for some reason it most often Marsanne that is the prominent grape in the blend.
+But for some reason, Marsanne is most often the predominant grape in the blend.

 So what’s the deal?
-If I am trying to convince you that this is a wine you should be drinking why is it a wine that no one is really making?
+If I am trying to convince you that this is a wine you should be drinking, why is it a wine that no one is really making?
 Well, turns out Roussanne is a very persnickety little grape when it comes to actually trying to make wine out of it.
-It is difficult to ripen on the vine and highly prone to oxidization, which means great care must be taken with it in the winery.
+It is difficult to ripen on the vine and highly prone to oxidization.
+That means great care must be taken with it in the winery.
 These difficulties account for a good amount of Roussanne’s decline in France.

-Luckily though you can still find some great examples of Roussanne in France and many winemakers in America are starting to make the varietal as well.
-Which is lucky because this grape, difficult and finicky as it may be to grow, can be made into some really excellent wine.
+Luckily you can still find some great examples of Roussanne in France and many winemakers in America are starting to make this varietal as well.
+As challenging as it may be to grow, it can be made into some really excellent wine.
 The best examples of this wine are rich and silky and incredibly balanced with aromas of white cherries, chamomile tea, fresh herbs and exotic spices.
 In fact, Roussanne can be very similar to Viognier when it comes to their intoxicating aromas, their ability to pair with food, and in their relative obscurity.

 And most of all it is incredibly lovely all on its own.
 So next time you run into a bottle of this wine take a chance, and indulge in a glass.